mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 : Changes the node's position by (x,y,z).

 {:id="SphereNode.MoveTo" class="method"} <i/> MoveTo(*x*{:.number},*y*{:.number},*z*{:.number})
-: move a capsule node properties at the specified (x,y,z) position.
+: move a sphere node properties at the specified (x,y,z) position.

 {:id="SphereNode.MoveToDetectedPlane" class="method"} <i/> MoveToDetectedPlane(*targetPlane*{:.component},*p*{:.any})
-: move a capsule node properties at the specified (x,y,z) position.
+: move a sphere node properties at the specified (x,y,z) position.

 {:id="SphereNode.PlayAnimationsForAllNodes" class="method"} <i/> PlayAnimationsForAllNodes()
 : Plays all animations in the model, if it has animations.